-There are a lot of practical examples how simple ideas based on some wide-spread needs, wishes or hobbies rocketed to success.
-Take Instagram, which started as the simple service of sharing photos for those who like this type of presenting themselves, or Pinterest, which started as the simple storage for interesting links.
-Now they are large-scale multipurpose services not only for personal but also for business needs, but they started from very basic needs which a lot of users could not satisfy in fast and easy way.
-It is vital just to find the problem which makes a lot of people suffer and they will unite around its solution.
+There are a lot of practical examples of how simple ideas based on some widespread needs, wishes, or hobbies rocketed to success.
+Take Instagram, which started as a simple service of sharing photos for those who like this type of presenting themselves, or Pinterest, which started as simple storage for interesting links.
+Now they are large-scale multipurpose services not only for personal but also for business needs, but they started from very basic needs which a lot of users could not satisfy in a fast and easy way.
+It is vital just to find the problem which makes a lot of people suffer, and they will unite around its solution.

-4. Create a unique solution of the wide-spread problem or issue
+4. Create a unique solution to the wide-spread problem or issue

-There are two effective ways to make your product fast promoted but they are first of all based on your decision if you are aiming at long-term or short-term perspective.
-If you want to create a long-term product that is going to become viral, then your way is to think on the problem globally and create the original product solving the wide-spread problem.
+There are two effective ways to make your product fast promoted, but they are first of all based on your decision if you are aiming at long-term or short-term perspective.
+If you want to create a long-term product that is going to become viral, then your way is to think on the problem globally and create the original product to solve the widespread problem.
 It will take more time and effort, but it also creates a long-term prospective way.
-On the other hand, if you want something that will make your name with less efforts and quicker spread, there is one more way: you can find drawbacks and bugs in existing popular products and create solutions for them.
+On the other hand, if you want something that will make your name with less effort and quicker spread, there is one more way: you can find drawbacks and bugs in existing popular products and create solutions for them.
 This is usually the short-term perspective, but it can be helpful to get well-known on the basis of already promoted products.

-In both cases it is important to concentrate on originality, not copying.
-Don’t try to create the second Facebook.
-Try to find the first your own product or at least feature that solves a problem which earlier couldn’t be solved or can make previous solutions done better, faster or easier and people will do the promotion for you.
+In both cases, it is important to concentrate on originality, not copying.
+Don’t try to create a second Facebook.
+Try to find the first your own product or at least a feature that solves a problem that earlier couldn’t be solved or can make previous solutions better, faster, or easier, and people will do the promotion for you.

 5. Think over the element of fun and entertainment

-People love when they are offered not only deeply serious things, but also the element of the game or fun.
-Even highly scientific or business-like product can contain some elements of fun, which will make the product more widely discussed.
+People love when they are offered not only deeply serious things but also the element of the game or fun.
+Even highly scientific or business-like products can contain some elements of fun, which will make the product more widely discussed.

-6. Create the need of using friends for achieving user’s own goals
+6. Create the need to involve friends in achieving user’s own goals

-This is one of the most efficient techniques which approved itself in numerous cases.
-When you create the great product, its quality can make people talk about it and it will attract some attention.
-But if you promise the person something useful and beneficial, they start acting to satisfy their needs and at the same time attract new people to use your product directly.
-It can be more space in a virtual storage, some exclusive bonuses in the games or the discounts on the goods – anyway, it will make users work as your most powerful weapon of product promotion.
+This is one of the most efficient techniques, which approved itself in numerous cases.
+When you create a great product, its quality can make people talk about it, and it will attract some attention.
+But if you promise the person something useful and beneficial, they start acting to satisfy their needs and, at the same time, attract new people to use your product directly.
+It can be more space in virtual storage, some exclusive bonuses in the games, or discounts on the goods – anyway, it will make users work as your most powerful weapon of product promotion.

-All the mentioned points would better be decided and agreed upon before you actually start the process of UX/UI design so that on this stages you could polish your strategy by tactic steps.
+All the mentioned points would better be decided and agreed upon before you actually start the process of UX/UI design so that in this stage, you could polish your strategy by tactic steps.

 UX design stage

-In the process of UX design for potentially viral product your main aim is to create as positive user experience as possible.
-Actually, it is required for any UX, but for the viral one it’s vital.
+In the process of UX design for the potentially viral product, your main aim is to create as positive a user experience as possible.
+Actually, it is required for any UX, but for the viral one, it’s vital.
 And you can make it with the following steps.

 1. Create the illusion of the choice

 Users don’t really like when they feel that they are forced to do something.
-To make the experience pleasant, you should think how to create the illusion of choice sometimes even in obvious things.
-Users should be guided invisibly through the though-out navigation and layout but at the same time they should feel that they are real decision-makers at any step of their way.
-The absence of this feature can be dangerous for virality of your product.
+To make the experience pleasant, you should think about how to create the illusion of choice, sometimes even in obvious things.
+Users should be guided invisibly through the thought-out navigation and layout, but at the same time, they should feel that they are real decision-makers at any step of the way.
+The absence of this feature can be dangerous for the virality of your product.

 2. Think about the feeling of the game

-Games can be different and they are not only for kids.
-Sure, the more serious is the product, the more hidden the element of game will be.
-It is up to you, what part of your product will be infected with the direct or indirect gaming virus, but if you think over this sophisticated thing, it will work for you in spreading the product.
+Games can be different, and they are not only for kids.
+Sure, the more serious the product is, the more hidden the element of gamification will be.
+It is up to you, what part of your product will be infected with the direct or indirect gaming virus, but if you think about this sophisticated thing, it will work for you in spreading the product.

 3. Give the product heart and soul

-We can often hear that designers should put a part of their soul in the projects they are working on.
-And that is not a joke, especially when it comes to potentially viral product.
-When the designer gets dip into the task and tries to solve it as if it was their own problem, when designers look into the user’s problem and penetrate into it, it always gives the products of high-quality user-friendly and pleasant UX.
-Users don’t only use the product, but also feel the product, its temper and its energy.
-And when the designer creates it cordially, not only mechanically, user will feel and appreciate it.
+We can often hear that designers should put a part of their soul into the projects they are working on.
+And that is not a joke, especially when it comes to potentially viral products.
+When the designer gets deep into the task and tries to solve it as if it was their own problem, when designers look into the user’s problem and penetrate it, it always gives products of high-quality, user-friendly, and pleasant UX.
+Users don’t only use the product, but also feel the product, its temper, and its energy.
+And when the designer creates it cordially, not only mechanically, the user will feel and appreciate it.

 4. Provide necessary functions right when they are needed

-Social networks are the great basis for virality of a product, so it’s vital to think if they are going to deal with it and how.
-You can (and should if possible) simplify the sign-up and log-in procedures with social networks, you can think how to encourage people to share their achievements or inform their friends and followers about using your product.
-It will create a strong and various web presence and will open the door to the viral promotion of the product.
+Social networks are the great basis for the virality of a product, so it’s vital to think if they are going to deal with it and how.
+You can (and should, if possible) simplify the sign-up and log-in procedures with social networks; you can think about how to encourage people to share their achievements or inform their friends and followers about using your product.
+It will create a strong and varied web presence and will open the door to the viral promotion of the product.